terraform-ibm-modules/terraform-ibm-powervs-instance/README.md

 - Creates an IBM® Power Virtual Server Instance.
 - Creates Volumes and Attaches it to the instance.
 - Attaches existing private subnets to the instance.
+- Optional Instance Initialization for linux images only (Configure proxy settings and create files systems).

 For more information about IBM Power Virtual Server see the [getting started](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-getting-started) IBM Cloud docs.